magomimmo/modern-cljs/doc/tutorial-19.md

 Wait a minute.
-From the very beginning of the `modern-cljs` series of tutorials we have been learning about the `lein-cljsbuild` plugin as the main tool ot be used for configuring and managing a CLJS-based project.
+From the very beginning of the `modern-cljs` series of tutorials we have been learning about the `lein-cljsbuild` plugin as the main tool to be used for configuring and managing a CLJS-based project.
 We're now dealing with a CLJS-based project which doesn't even contain a reference to it.
 What's is going on here?